 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Consolidated Entity's cash and cash equivalents, trade and other receivables fall into this category of financial instrument that were previously classified as loans and receivables under AASB 139.
+The Consolidated Entity's cash and cash equivalents, trade and other receivables fall into this category of financial instrument.